MarkBind/markbind/test/test_site/testTagDivs.md

 Div with multiple tags
 </div>

-# Div with should be overridden tag
+# Div with frontmatter tag that should be overriden by site config
 <div tags="tag--should-be-overridden">
 Div with should be overridden tag
 </div>